 In the grand waiting room of Salisbury’s Railway Passenger Station, light streams in through tall, arched windows and floods the original, diamond tile flooring.
 Recreations of 1908 light fixtures hang from grand ceilings, spotlighting a restored mahogany ticket booth that takes center stage.
-Of course, you think, upon hearing that the depot doubles as a community center; each day, after the last train arrives, it becomes one of the town’s most coveted events spaces.
+Of course, you think, upon hearing that the Salisbury train station doubles as a community center.
+Each day, after the last train arrives, it becomes one of the town’s most coveted event spaces.

 Originally built in 1908 and fully restored in 1996, this historic Spanish Mission-style station fills two city blocks.
 With its striking, earthy-red Spanish tile roof and three-and-a-half-story tower — adorned on each corner with gargoyles — the building seems to keep watch over downtown and sets the tone for a city that feels at once historic and modern.